kaylendwyer/template-debug/pages/attend/apply.md

 header:
     title: Apply
     slogan: Applications due Monday, January 10, 2022
-    background-color: "#2E8080" # This is an accessible blue-green for AA compliance.
+    background-color: "#fff" # This is an accessible blue-green for AA compliance.
 Original theme blue-green is #297373 (contrast ratio: 3.79 with black text)
- #   underline-color: "#297373"
+    underline-color: "#297373"

 ---